falkoschumann/todos-javascript/README.md

 - Toggle todo (id)
   - When a todo is active, then mark it as completed.
   - When a todo is completed, then mark it as active.
-  - When a todo is completed, then display title strikethrough.
 - Toggle all (checked)
   - When all todos are completed, then toggle all is checked.
   - When toggle all is checked, then all todos will be set active.